 Sammy is one of the sweetest of Jane’s fat spoiled cows, despite her impressive horns.
 She is a regal cow, direct descendant of Miranda, the herd mother.
 She and her daughter Melanie stand at the fence line eyeing Susan.
 They are confident that any weeds Susan tosses over the fence will be tastier, greener and better quality than any of the grass growing around their feet.

-Below right: Sammy the cow.
+Picture: Sammy the horned cow.

 For Susan the bucolic pleasure of working in the garlic field is beginning to wane.
 She is alone today, weeding in the hot sun.
 She yanks out the weeds and then separates them.
 The cows eagerly eat most of the weeds but there are two exceptions: